rh-ai-kickstart/custom-workbench-images-examples/README.md

 # Custom Workbench Images for Red Hat OpenShift AI

-This repository was created by the CAI team.
+This repository is part of the AI Kickstart program, which helps users get started with foundational AI/ML workflows on Red Hat OpenShift AI.
 This repository provides a fast way to add a collection of community-contributed Custom Workbench Images for Red Hat OpenShift AI (RHOAI), helping you get to work faster with specialized tools and libraries.

 These images extend the functionality of your RHOAI environment with additional tools and capabilities that can be immediately accessed by all users.